Advisory Committee on Investor Responsibility

 - Consult, as appropriate, with individuals and groups among the faculty, students and alumnae so that it can take into account the various points of view within the Smith community regarding investor responsibility

-- Review, evaluate, and make recommendations regarding proxy voting principles and practices of Investure—Smith’s outsourced investment office—related to corporate governance and investor responsibility
+- Review, evaluate and make recommendations regarding proxy voting principles and practices related to corporate governance and investor responsibility

-The ACIR holds at least one meeting per year, typically in the fall semester, at which the committee reviews its charge, Investure’s sustainability reporting, and Investure’s proxy voting principles.
+The ACIR holds at least one meeting per year, typically in the fall semester, at which the committee reviews its charge, sustainability reporting, proxy voting principles and the progress of various initiatives.

 Principles and Guidelines